marilynpesantez/segmentation_analysis-1/README.md

 # Methodology
-Preprocessing: Standardized features (Ideal_Price + Likert) using StandardScale to equalize scales
+Preprocessed the data: Standardized features (Ideal_Price + Likert) using StandardScale to equalize scales

-Model:
+Determined the optimal k value:
-- Algorithm: Ran k-means (scikit-learn) from k=2 to k=10 with a number of random initializations
+-   Ran k-means (scikit-learn) with k=2 to k=10
-- Model selection: Assessed Elbow (within-SS) and between/total% (explained variance)
+-   Used elbow method in assessing (within-SS) and between/total% (explained variance) to spot boost in fit and. k=4 displayed a clear elbow and interpretable clusters
-Validation: profile sanity checks; stability (re-seed/nearby k)
-- Final selection: k=4 (clear elbow and interpretable clusters)

-How I Chose k
-Table of k, total_within_SS, between/total%.
+-   Table of k, total_within_SS, between/total%.
 K=4 gave a strong drop in within-SS and +18.88pp explained variance over k=3

+Ran the K-means algorithm:
+- Applied the algorithm with k=4 to segment customers
+- Validation: profile sanity checks; stability (re-seed/nearby k)

-Segment Profiles
+# Segment Profiles
 Table with means in original units (Likert + $)
 1-2 line names + narratives

-Recommendations (by team)
+# Insights and Recommendations
+Product
+Pricing
+Brand Messaging